SovnSkyrim/Aldrnari/README.md

 The MCMs have been automated thanks to [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719).

+**But you should check that Timing is Everything doesn't display the default values, if it does, go to it's last panel and load the preset twice**

 #### Keybindings

 Aldrnari has a multitude of new keys, here are the main changes: